codefellows/setup-guide/windows/README.md

 This will allow you have multiple command-line interface "tabs" open at once, which makes development a lot easier.

+NOTE: If the above fails do this:

+1. go to the "releases" within [GH](https://github.com/microsoft/terminal/releases)
+1. Find the "latest release".
+1. At the bottom of the "latest release" section, you will see "assets", and under assets is a downloadable file that ends in .msixbundle
+1. Download this file, and run it.
+That does the same thing the "Get" on the windows store does for Windows Terminal.
+Ubuntu App:

 ### Configure for WSL 2

 Once it's installed, open Windows Terminal.
 It should identify as Powershell.